yifeimichelle/PEGrid/README.md

 The function `replicate_cssr_to_xyz(structurename::String; rep_factor::Int=1)` takes an additional, optional argument `rep_factor` which is the number of times we desire to replicate the unit cell in the .cssr file.

-#### Computing the density of a crystal structure
+#### Computing the density and chemical formula of a crystal structure

-To compute the crystal density of a framework, first create a `Framework` type, which reads the crystal coordinates, atomic identities, and unit cell sizes from the crystal structure file:
+First create a `Framework` type, which reads the crystal coordinates, atomic identities, and unit cell sizes from the crystal structure file:

     include("src/framework.jl")
-    framework = constructframework("${yourstructurename}")
+    framework = Framework("${yourstructurename}")

-Then, call the function `crystaldensity(framework::Framework)`
+Then, call the attribute function `crystaldensity()` of the framework object to get the crystal density.

-    rho = crystaldensity(framework)
+    rho = framework.crystaldensity()

 This returns the crystal density of the framework (units: kg/m3).

+To get the chemical formula,

+    framework.chemicalformula()

 #### Generating a .vtk mesh file of edges of unit cell